-- Q: WHEN DOES AIG EXPECT TO COMPLETE THE ACQUISITION? - A: American General is working with AIG to complete the acquisition as quickly as possible.
+- O: WHEN DOES AIG EXPECT TO COMPLETE THE ACQUISITION? - A: American General is working with AIG to complete the acquisition as quickly as possible.
 In addition to obtaining the approval of American General shareholders, American General and AIG must obtain various regulatory approvals.
-American General and AIG expect to complete the transaction prior to the end of this year. - Q: WHEN AND WHERE IS THE SPECIAL MEETING? - A: The special meeting of American General shareholders will be held on August 15, 2001 at [] CDT, in Houston, Texas at [], []. - Q: WHO CAN VOTE AT THE SPECIAL MEETING? - A: American General shareholders who hold their shares of record as of the close of business on June 25, 2001, are entitled to notice of and to vote at the special meeting.
-On the record date, there were [shares of American General common stock issued and outstanding. - Q: WHAT VOTE IS REQUIRED IN ORDER TO COMPLETE THE ACQUISITION? - A: In order to complete the acquisition, the merger agreement must be approved by the affirmative vote of the holders of at least two-thirds of the issued and outstanding shares of American General common stock on the record date.
+American General and AIG expect to complete the transaction prior to the end of this year. - Q: WHEN AND WHERE IS THE SPECIAL MEETING? - A: The special meeting of American General shareholders will be held on August 15, 2001 at 9:00 a.m.
+CDT, in Houston, Texas at the St. Regis Hotel, 1919 Briar Oaks Lane. - Q: WHO CAN VOTE AT THE SPECIAL MEETING? - A: American General shareholders who hold their shares of record as of the close of business on June 25, 2001, are entitled to notice of and to vote at the special meeting.
+On the record date, there were 499,942,017 shares of American General common stock issued and outstanding. - O: WHAT VOTE IS REQUIRED IN ORDER TO COMPLETE THE ACQUISITION? - A: In order to complete the acquisition, the merger agreement must be approved by the affirmative vote of the holders of at least two-thirds of the issued and outstanding shares of American General common stock on the record date.
 If you return a signed and dated proxy card but do not indicate how the shares are to be voted, the shares represented by your proxy card will be voted as recommended by the American General board of directors.
 A properly executed proxy card marked "ABSTAIN" will not be voted at the special meeting.
 Abstentions will be counted to determine whether there is a quorum present at the special meeting.